Huegoxaga/notes/javascript/node-js.md

 - In project folder `sudo pm2 start app.js` run the app
 - `sudo pm2 startup` automatically start the app after reboot
 - `sudo pm2 list` or `sudo pm2 show app` check the current running apps

+## pg

+- `node-postgres` is a collection of node.js modules for interfacing with your PostgreSQL database
+- [Click Here](https://node-postgres.com) to see the detailed usages
+- It supports client connection and pool connection
+  - Pool connection manages a reusable pool of clients, it performs better than querying with individual client
+- Postgres connection can be defined using connection string, the format is `'postgres://<user>:<password>@<host>:<port>/<db>'`

+## crypto